EnKF-C user guide: CALC

 The option \verb|--forecast-stats-only| can be used for quick calculation of the innovation statistics for a given background (or ensemble).
 This can be used, for example, for obtaining the persistence statistics, that is, the innovation statistics for the previous analysis.

-The options \verb|--single-observation-xyz| and \verb|--single-observation-ijk| provide an easy way to conduct the so called single observation experiments, with the observation coordinates provided either in spatial or grid coordinates, correspondingly.
-Parameter \verb|<value>| defines innovation rather than the observation value.
+The option \verb|--single-observation| provides an easy way to conduct the so called single observation experiments.
 Normally, this experiments would be conducted in the EnOI mode, calculating increment (option \verb|--output-increment| of \verb|enkf_update|) rather than analysis.
 When run in the EnKF mode, the increment (or analysis, depending on specifications) for each member is calculated.

 Note that the calculated transforms \emph{do not} incorporate inflation.
-Inflation is applied during \emph{update} according to specifications (sec.~\ref{sec:capping}).
+Inflation is applied during UPDATE according to specifications (sec.~\ref{sec:capping}).